D-Praveena/team-collaboration/README.md

 # team-collaboration
-The project done by a team to li
+The project done by a team to create leaderboards